-Vii. a.
-In our opinion, the Company has been generally regular in depositing undisputed statutory dues including Goods and Services Tax, provident fund, employees' state insurance, income-tax, sales-tax, service tax, duty of customs, duty of excise, value added tax, cess and any other statutory dues to the appropriate authorities.
-As on 31st March 2022, there are no undisputed statutory dues payables for period exceeding for a period more than six month from the date they become payable.
+- a.
+The Company has been generally regular in depositing undisputed statutory dues including goods and services tax, provident fund, employees' state insurance, incometax, sales-tax, service tax, duty of customs, duty of excise, value added tax, cess and any other statutory dues to the appropriate authorities.
+As on 31st March, 2023, there are no undisputed statutory dues payable for period exceeding for a period more than six month from the date they become payable. - b.

-b.
 Details of statutory dues referred to in sub-clause (a) which have not been deposited on account of disputes are given below:

-Particulars Period for which the amount relates Forum where the dispute is pending Amount (In Rs.)
+Particulars Period for which amount relates Forum where dispute is pending Amount (In Rs.)
 Remarks GST Appeal FY 2019-20 GST Appeal 1,05,24,284 Rs 10,52,430 is already paid under protest and is not adjusted against the demand shown.
 Commercial Tax FY 2016-17 Appellate Additional Commissioner of Commercial Tax, Raipur 23,15,771 - viii.
 There were no transactions relating to previously unrecorded income that have been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (43 of 1961).